|

 Five Elements form the foundational philosophy of palace architecture including the palace architecture, including Gyeongbokgung Palace and Changdeokgung Palace.

-The Five Elements is a core cosmological concept that explains the harmonious circulation of all things in the universe through five dynamic energy phases: creation, growth, transformation, gathering, and storage.
+The Five Elements is a core cosmological concept that explains the harmonious circulation of all things in the universe through five dynamic energy phases.
 Wood, Fire, Earth, Metal, and Water symbolize these five phases.
-These phases continuously evolve through cycles of mutual generation and mutual restriction.

 5. Mountain Worship Thoughts of Korea - Hiking to Bukhansan mountain and Inwangsan mountain: